In-For-Disaster-Analytics/DYNAMO_USERGUIDE/docs/index.md

 threads can be created to explore different initial assumptions, or to consider different indices.
 Each modeling thread is independent of others.

-## Using Models in MINT
+## Using Models in DYNAMO

-MINT helps analysts to use models to accomplish the modeling tasks through several steps:
+DYNAMO helps analysts to use models to accomplish the modeling tasks through several steps:

-1. **Select variables**: MINT shows analysts the possible indicators that can be generated based on the models available.
+1. **Select variables**: DYNAMO shows analysts the possible indicators that can be generated based on the models available.
 The analyst can also select input variables and parameters that they wish to adjust.
-2. **Select models**: MINT then shows analysts the models available that generate the indicators of interest, and that have the adjustable parameters and intervention inputs desired by the analyst.
+2. **Select models**: DYNAMO then shows analysts the models available that generate the indicators of interest, and that have the adjustable parameters and intervention inputs desired by the analyst.
 Analysts can compare models and select one or more models to run.
-3. **Select datasets**: MINT then shows analysts the datasets that are available as inputs to the models selected.
+3. **Select datasets**: DYNAMO then shows analysts the datasets that are available as inputs to the models selected.
 Analysts can compare datasets and select one or more datasets to run.
-4. **Set up models**: MINT shows analysts the adjustable parameters that are input to the model, and the possible values that they can take.
+4. **Set up models**: DYNAMO shows analysts the adjustable parameters that are input to the model, and the possible values that they can take.
 Analysts can select multiple parameter values which result in different runs.
 5. **Monitor the status of model runs**: This allows analysts to track model executions that take a long time, and to be informed of execution failures.
 6. **View results of model executions**: Analysts can download and save any results from models.
-7. **Visualize model results**: MINT generates interactive visualizations that allow analysts to understand the model results.
+7. **Visualize model results**: DYNAMO generates interactive visualizations that allow analysts to understand the model results.

 When a step has been completed, it is shown in a darker color.
 Users can revisit an earlier step, and if the choices are changed for that step then the subsequent steps are canceled and need to be redone.

-Each of these steps is done in a separate Web page in MINT, and has its own URL.
+Each of these steps is done in a separate Web page in DYNAMO, and has its own URL.
 This is very convenient to point other analysts to a particular selection or result by sharing its URL through the message board.